jasonMatillano/CarAuctionChatBot/README.md

 ## 📖 Overview

-SerenitySync is a web application designed to provide users with a seamless experience for interacting with a chatbot, tracking their mood, and managing chat history.
-It features a robust backend with JWT-based authentication and a simple static HTML frontend.
+SerenitySync is a full-stack web application designed to empower users with tools for mental health and productivity enhancement.
+It offers a seamless experience through personalized wellness check-ins, mood tracking, and interactive chatbot conversations powered by AWS Bedrock AI.
+The application securely manages user data and chat history, featuring a robust backend with bycrypt encryption, a DynamoDB NoSQL database, and a lightweight static HTML frontend for accessibility and ease of use.

 ## 📂 Project Structure